christianuhlcc/blog/content/en/posts/oe_learn_from_failure.md

 I would also add a section for "Security Incidents" in your post-mortem template to make sure that the security dimension, if appropriate, is looked at correctly.

+## Add Mandatory fields and insights to learn at scale

+I would suggest having (and enforcing) machine-parsable metrics in your document template so that you can run analyses on your history of outages.

+Good examples would be
+* MTTR (Mean time to recovery)
+* MTTD (Mean time to detect),
+* Origin of fault (code change, infrastructure failure, external dependency failure)
+* Type of resolution (rollback, fix forward, scaling infrastructure)
+* Detection (autodetected, internally noticed or noticed by the customer first?)

+I remember the effort I had when I made a spreadsheet analysis of post-mortems to advocate for canary releases (which we ultimately did), and that was before we had these metrics in the template.
+Now it would be way easier to get the same insight.
+The same goes for a chart that shows the development of MTTR over time, to track if you're improving.
+Thanks, [Martin](https://www.linkedin.com/in/martin-lechner-01b99056/) for the suggestion!

 ## Additional tips I found useful for good post-mortems:

 * Start the document right away during the outage, and post raw data, links and screenshots there as soon as you have them, it will be a lot easier than searching for it later, and it helps to onboard late joiners to the discussion.
 This also means you should use a collaborative editor like google docs or confluence.